-The values of Democracy are reflected in our school ethos where each member of our community is involved in school development and well informed of what is happening in a busy environment.
+The value of Democracy is reflected in our school ethos where each member of our community is involved in school development and is well- informed of what is happening in a busy environment.

-The School Council consists of a pupil from each class, ech class having an election process.
+The School Council consists of a pupil from each class, each class having an election process.
 They have undertaken activities such as:

 - taking part in interviewing for new teachers